bradly/esbit/README.md

 A lightweight gem to interact with the Campfire API that doesn't depend on EventMachine or a Twitter gem.

+There are currently only a few API calls implemented based on what I needed, but please feel free to send a pull request with any you find usefull.

 ## Installation

 Add this line to your application's Gemfile: